Burke Bulldog Weekly Update

 Free Breakfast and Lunch is provided for all students

 Breakfast begins in our school cafeteria as early as 6:55 a.m. and students are assigned a lunch period within their schedule.
-We ask all students to wear a face covering in the cafeteria if they are not actively eating or drinking.
-Hand sanitizer will be available at all entrances and lunch lines.
-Disinfecting tables between lunches will take place.

 Standard Response Protocols for Emergency Situations

 If you or someone you know is in need of support, or you would like to report a safety concern, Safe2Help Nebraska Hotline is available 24/7 at 531-299-SAFE or Safe2Help Nebraska.